 Day 59: Rahab Protects the Spies

-• Rahab lets them down from her window by a rope, as her house was built into the city wall.
+Rahab agreed and helped the spies escape by lowering them down a rope from her window, which was built into the city wall.

 Joshua 2:1-24 (WEB)